 About the museum

-Arbetets museum – The Museum of Work – is an unusual museum.
-It is a meeting place for all senses.
-This old cotton mill, once described by Carl Milles as the most beautiful industrial building in Sweden and known locally as the iron (strykjärnet) is simply full of life.
-The museum depicts working life and working conditions through exhibitions, seminars and programme activities.
-Arbetets museum should be an innovative meeting place which promotes discussion on peoples work, lives and conditions.
+The Museum of Work –Arbetets museum– is a very unique museum!
+It is in fact a meeting place for all senses.
+This old cotton mill, once described by Carl Milles as the most beautiful industrial building in Sweden which is known locally as The Iron (Strykjärnet).
+The museum depicts working life and conditions through exhibitions, seminars and program activities.
+Arbetets museum is an innovative meeting place which promotes discussions concerning peoples’ work, lives and conditions.

 The museum is open every day 11-17.
 Tuesdays 11-20 September-May.
 Free admission.

 Our Creative workshop is open saturday and sunday 12.00-16.00 and offers the opportunity for adults and children to create things together.
 We have various themes throughout the year.
 Entrance is free of charge.
 In cooperation with Folkuniversitetet.